2024-09-11

 How will visitors find your site?
 (See below.)

-There are many ways to tell your story.
-Here are a few examples.
+Choose the way you want to tell your story.
+Here are a few examples:

-There's a lot to know about producing a web site, and it will take hours of time to make a good one.
+There's a lot to know about producing web sites, and it will take hours of time to make a good one.

 The great thing about publishing on the web is that you can start small and keep improving your story as you write more.
 If you think of a better way to say something, or notice a spelling error, you can fix it.
 It's not like a book, where you must do all your writing and spelling checks before you publish.

-A first step is to type your information into the computer.
-Next, you turn the story into web pages.
+Start by writing notes to yourself about what you want on the site.
+Put in whatever you think would interest visitors: dates, people, features, anecdotes.
+Next, start turning the story into web pages.
 Over time you can learn more about making web pages, and make your site better, and add more information.

 The design of your web site includes